mhazaa/shapeshifter.js/README.md

     }
     loop();

+## TRANSFORMATION

-Now if you wanna transform the svg.
-Run this method
+Now the part we're doing all of this for.
+If you wanna transform the svg.
+Run this method.

     shapeshifter.transform(newPolygons);

 In this example newPolygons being passerinePolygons.

-So let's switch back and forth between passerinePolygons and retrieverPolygons onClick.
-I'll just use a boolean since we're transforming between two SVGs only in the example, but we can can transform between any number of SVGs.
+And here's a quick example function to switch back and forth between passerinePolygons and retrieverPolygons on click.
+I'll just use a boolean since we're transforming between two SVGs only in this example, but we can can transform between any number of SVGs.

+    (function(){
         var animationState = true;

         window.addEventListener('click', function(){
           if(animationState){
             shapeshifter.transform(passerinePolygons);
           } else {
             shapeshifter.transform(retrieverPolygons);
           }
           animationState = !animationState;
         });
+    })();